SAP-archive/sap-devtoberfest-2020/topics/workflow/readme.md

 You can follow these exercises yourself, at your own pace, using the resources in the [Virtual Event - SAP Cloud Platform Workflow](https://github.com/SAP-samples/cloud-platform-workflow-virtual-event/) repository.

+If you have any questions when doing the exercises for this topic, you can [create an issue](https://github.com/SAP-samples/sap-devtoberfest-2020/issues/new?assignees=&labels=question%2C+topic-workflow&template=sap-cloud-platform-workflow-topic-question.md&title=Ask+a+question) on this repository - please make sure you [use this issue template](https://github.com/SAP-samples/sap-devtoberfest-2020/issues/new?assignees=&labels=question%2C+topic-workflow&template=sap-cloud-platform-workflow-topic-question.md&title=Ask+a+question) with the labels 'topic-workflow' and 'question'.
+Thanks!

 ## Videos

 We've also recorded these exercises individually, for you to watch.
 We'll be airing them all for the first time on YouTube as [premieres](https://support.google.com/youtube/answer/9080341).
 Premieres are videos that appear initially on YouTube at a specific date and time, and the video author is usually there in the chat and available to answer questions on the content.